Electric and magnetic waveguides in graphene: quantum and classical

 then the momentum $k'_x$ in region II will be real.
 Classically this means that the electron will pass the magnetic strip.

 $\bullet$ If ${k'}_x^2=(E_\pm)^2 - (k+a_0)^2<0$ or

 then $k'_x$ will be imaginary.
 This is going to happen if

-This is the case where classically there will be total reflection.
-However, in the quantum case there may be transmission due to quantum tunnelling.
-In this case, we must take the solutions:
+This is a case where classically there will be total reflection.
+However, this will not happen in the quantum frame due to tunnelling and we could also expect quantum non classical scattering states for the region determined by the inequalities (\ref{macht12a}).